kengraf/unh-it718-docker/README.md

 Can you explain the significant size difference in the images?
 Which image can you debug by getting shell access via: `docker run -it <IMAGE> /bin/sh`?
 Is there any way to debug the "http" container?
-What happens to the images and containers when the cloudshell/playground session temrinates?
+What happens to the images and containers when the cloudshell/playground session terminates?

 ### The deployment cycle
 To finish the build CI cycle we need to push our image to Docker Hub, this primes the CD cycle